MEB Owner & Co-Founder

-Doty and his wife, Alexys, reside in Emporia with nine-year old son, Braylon.
+Doty and his wife, Alexys, reside in Emporia with three children – son Braylon and daughters Amery and Sienna.
 Doty graduated from Morningside College with a Bachelor’s Degree in English and a minor in Business Administration.

-- Selected to speak at the NABC convention at the 2017 Final Four in Phoenix, AZ on behalf of junior college basketball
+Selected to speak at the NABC convention at the 2017 NCAA Division I Final Four in Phoenix, AZ

 Head Coaching Career